 1.)
-Affirm the 2020 projects, including those continued from 2019 and new projects initiated in 2020.
+Recommend to the Policy Board affirmation of the 2020 projects, including those continued from 2019 and new projects initiated in 2020.

 Future Project Needs and Ideas

 Federal regulations regarding metropolitan transportation planning provide guidance about the responsibilities of Metropolitan Planning Organizations (MPOs).
 Metro COG is the MPO for the metropolitan area; therefore, this guidance applies to our organization and our metropolitan area.